The History of the Christian Shrine of Virgin Mary

 Just outside this church you find a wall covered in cloth, I thought it was handkerchiefs to wipe tears away and for a moment mistook it for the Wailing Wall (which is actually in Israel).
 But this is actually called the ‘Wishing Wall’, where you can come and place a piece of cloth with a prayer on it, hoping that the Virgin Mary will supplicate your cause to God on your behalf.
 I think seeing all the hopes, dreams, wishes, and prayers from pilgrims all over the world placed on this wall made me sad in a way.
 There is a lot going on in this world, and that which is most painful often happens inside the home.
 To have an area like this, where I think even writing your wishes/hopes/prayers down, can be therapeutic in a way.
 I stared at this wall for quite some time, feeling like I was intruding on someone’s private life if I touched any of the prayer cloths.
 Instead just stood back and observed those putting their prayer cloths on the wishing wall, the way that you could feel the people here pouring their heart into it, it gives this place a very special feeling.

-This shrine, although has never been pronounced as an official site of the Virgin Mary, has received 3 different Papal blessings.
+This Christian Shrine of Virgin Mary, although has never been pronounced as an official site of the Virgin Mary, has received 3 different Papal blessings.
 It is interesting to know though, that the people of the nearby village of Sirince, are descended from the early Christians of Ephesus & have long since venerated the site.
 The people of this village actually call the doorway, the Panaya Kapulu, or the “Doorway to the Virgin”.
 So make of that what you will, but all in all, it is nice to let your mind wander and think that someone who lived during the time of Christ was here, and indeed may have been the Virgin Mary.

 For more articles like this, read: